opensource-spraakherkenning-nl/eng_ASR/README.md

-# eng_ASR
-English Automatic Speech Recognition Webservice
+# English Automatic Speech Recognition Webservice

 This webservice uses the English automatic speech recognition engine developed at the University of Twente.